A Search for Radio Technosignatures from Interstellar Object 3I/ATLAS with the Allen Telescope Array: Data Analysis

-\subsection{RFI Blanking and drift rate limits}
+\subsection{RFI blanking and drift rate limits}

-By covering 1--9~GHz, we take advantage of the \ac{ATA}'s wide bandwidth, especially in the less-explored high frequency regions (i.e., above 5~GHz) which have not been as well-covered in prior \ac{SETI} searches.
-However, this wide bandwidth also includes the spectrally-contaminated L-band, which covers e.g., downlink frequencies for GPS and other persistent classes of \ac{RFI}; this comes with its own challenges, especially in an era of increasing human radio emissions.
-Trying to run the signal localization code \texttt{NBeamAnalysis}\footnote{\url{https://github.com/isabelgerrard/NBeamAnalysis}} without first filtering the data would be prohibitively expensive in terms of compute time.
-Thus, to minimize the effect of these high-interference spectral windows on our data analysis, we ``blank'' any spectral region with a large amount of hits, removing all hits in those boundaries from further analysis\footnote{We hope to apply more sophisticated \ac{RFI} removal in these regions in the future, but for now the number of hits returned is computationally prohibitive.}.
-Frequencies were flagged for blanking by inspecting a random subset of \texttt{bliss} outputs from each 96 MHz sub-band and identifying intervals with a high density of hits across all drift rates searched ($\pm$ 4 Hz/s) that is persistent for at least 0.5 MHz.
-A saturation of hits spanning a wide range of drift rates for an extended bandwidth suggests that an underlying signal was not a strong match to a single drift rate and thus is a strong indicator of local interference.
-The full list of blanked frequency intervals is shown in the appendix (Table~\ref{tab:blanking_ranges}) and in sum constitutes 16\% of the total 1--9~GHz band.
+By covering 1--9\,GHz, we take advantage of the \ac{ATA}'s wide bandwidth, especially in the less-explored high frequency regions (i.e., above 5\,GHz) which have not been as well-covered in prior \ac{SETI} searches.
+However, this wide bandwidth also includes the spectrally-contaminated L-band, which covers downlink frequencies for GPS and other persistent classes of \ac{RFI}; this comes with its own challenges, especially in an era of increasing human radio emissions.
+Trying to run the signal localization code \texttt{NBeamAnalysis}\footnote{\edit1{The software is available on GitHub \texttt{NBeamAnalysis} codebase: \url{https://github.com/isabelgerrard/NBeamAnalysis} under a 3-Clause BSD License and version 2.0 is archived in Zenodo} \citep{ntusay_igerrard_nbeam}.} without first filtering the data would be prohibitively expensive in terms of computation time.
+Thus, to minimize the effect of these high-interference spectral windows on our data analysis, we ``blank'' any spectral region with a large amount of hits, removing all hits in those boundaries from further analysis\footnote{We hope to apply more sophisticated \ac{RFI} removal in these regions in the future, \edit1{for example, clustering with more signal parameters (e.g., signal width, \ac{SNR}) to specifically target known transmitters}} but for now the number of hits returned is computationally prohibitive. \edit1{Frequencies were flagged for blanking by visually inspecting the \texttt{bliss} outputs of a random subset of scans from each 96 MHz sub-band and identifying intervals with an apparent high density of hits across all drift rates searched ($\pm 4$\,Hz/s) that is persistent for at least 0.5\,MHz (Figure \ref{fig:flag_blanking}).} A saturation of hits spanning a wide range of drift rates for an extended bandwidth suggests that an underlying signal was not a strong match to a single drift rate and thus is a strong indicator of local interference.
+The full list of blanked frequency intervals is shown in the appendix (Table~\ref{tab:blanking_ranges}) and in sum constitutes 16\% of the total 1--9\,GHz band.